lundgren2/dotfiles/README.md

 ## ZSH

-`.zshrc' is sourced in interactive shells.
+`.zshrc` is sourced in interactive shells.
 It should contain commands to set up aliases, functions, options, key bindings, etc.

 ### Profiling